My Salomon Lightning Jacket Review.

 Color: I am a big fan of wearing bright clothing when out running as I like to be seen by traffic and hunters (I live in France where they hunt wild boar at the weekends).
 The Salomon Lightning jacket comes in a choice of 3 colors: burgundy, coral and blue.
 I choose the coral and I really like it.
 It is bright but not garish

 Material: The salomon lightning jacket says that it has a 10k/10k waterproof/breathability rating.
 That means it should be fairly waterproof in light rain and should have a fair level of breathability.
+See how the ratings are calculated.

 The materiel itself has a slight stretch to it, making it comfortable when you move.
 It is a little bit noisy but certainly not as noisy as some other waterproof jackets.
 The inner lining does feel somewhat plasticky so I was interested to see how breathable it would be.